delesray/poodle/README.md

 Available when you run the server (step 3).

 ---

 ## Docker Setup: [Link](https://github.com/delesray/poodle/tree/docker-production?tab=readme-ov-file)

-### Setup available at the docker-prod branch documentation
+Setup available at the docker-prod branch documentation.

 ---

 ## Testing

-### To run the tests, navigate to `src/app` and execute the following command
+To run the tests, navigate to `src/app` and execute the following command:

 ```
 python -m pytest tests
 ```

 ---

 ## Features

 - **Public endpoints** - accessible without authentication